52TEJ/HTML/README.md

 # HTML
-A code repo for HTML.
+A code repo for HTML Series.